TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Constants/Index.rst

             constants.EMAIL = email@email.com

-         If now parseFunc somewhere is configured with .constants=1, then all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.
+         If now parseFunc somewhere is configured with .constants = 1, then all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.